Storm packing heavy ice, snow bears down on central U.S. | Science-Environment

 Storm packing heavy ice, snow bears down on central U.S.

+A "corridor of heavy ice accumulation" will stretch from the Ohio River Valley down to Texas, according to the forecast.
+Winter weather advisories, storm watches and warnings were in effect in much of the areas expected to be affected by the storm.

-A major winter storm is expected to wallop much of the central United States on Tuesday, bringing heaving snow, freezing rain and ice, the National Weather Service (NWS) said.
+A major winter storm is expected to wallop much of the central United States and stretch to parts of the Northeast this week, bringing heaving snow, freezing rain and ice, the National Weather Service (NWS) said.

+The system, which will last through Thursday in certain parts of the region, could to dump 6 to 12 inches (15 to 30 cm) of snow over portions of the southern Rockies and central Plains, with record snowfall possible in the Midwest as well.
+"While typical in terms of the time of year that you might expect something like this, potentially atypical in terms of some of the snowfall amounts we may see in parts of the Midwest," said Greg Carbin, the forecast operations branch chief for the NWS's Weather Prediction Center.

+Snow could blanket Detroit in amounts not seen in years, Carbin added, while icy roads and bridges threatened to make travel "nearly impossible" and trigger power outages in hard-hit areas.
+A "corridor of heavy ice accumulation" will stretch from the Ohio River Valley down to Texas, according to the forecast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)